 Amazon is moving more towards brands, rather than nameless whitelabel sellers.
 This means it’s definitely to your advantage to do this, and enroll your brand in Brand Registry.

-There are a few really good features they offer that are only available to brand registered sellers, such as Amazon Storefronts, Enhanced Brand Content (or A+ Content) and Sponsored Brands ads.
+There are a few really good features they offer that are only available to brand registered sellers, such as Amazon Storefronts, or A+ Content (Here are some Premium A+ Content Examples) and Sponsored Brands ads.

 Make Your Products Prime-Eligible